My family member/client has told me they have been a victim of crime – what do I do?

 - Do not make promises you can’t necessarily keep, like that it will all be okay or that the perpetrator will never hurt them again.

-- Talk to them about seeing a lawyer and get legal advice, so that they know what legal options are open to them, this is a good first step to take.
+- Talk to them about seeing a lawyer and get legal advice, so that they know what legal options are open to them, this is a good first step to take, particularly in cases of domestic or family violence.

 - Do not take over or speak for them – let them say what has happened in their words.